defcantgame/bannable_accounts/README.md

 ## Working on
 I am currently working on finishing a quick script that will automatically send each username to your stream and ban them.
 If support for this is big enough and requested then a website tool can be made in the future to further help everyone.

+## Things to look out for
+- if you seen an account that has an actual profile picture some followers but doesnt have any vods, clips, never live and has "electricallongboard" which has a pfp icon Not A Bot then its an account you can ban.
+  - chances are its a compromised account that is used to host the initial bot account and draw more people in cause it "looks legit"